skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/README.md

 # Google Project Management Certificate
+A portfolio of project management artifacts and tools.

 The price is $39 per month and the duration is set to take 27 weeks beside a normal job.